bollu/bollu.github.io/README.md

 - eval last definition: `C-c C-c`

 # Big list of quotes

+Everyone knows that putting a untrained business major in charge of a squadron of soldiers would end badly.
+He might be able skate by until they got into combat, maybe, but after that they wouldn’t listen to him for long.
+But for some reason we think that putting an mba in charge of an engineering team is a good idea.

 > "On and on you will go, making sense of the world, forming notions of order,
 > and being surprised in ways large and small by their failure, forever." —